Snow dusts Hawke's Bay hills

-Snow has fallen on some of Hawke's Bay's hills overnight as a cold blast from Antarctica turns October to winter.
+Snow has fallen on some of Hawke's Bay's hills overnight as a cold blast from Antarctica turned October to winter.

 A dusting of snow coated Mt Kahuranaki south of Hastings on Thursday morning, while there were also reports of snow in Dannevirke township and Norsewood.